Timdevv/Timdevv/README.md

 - 🎓 I'm currently studying at EFREI PARIS, a digital engineering school.
 - 🌱 I’m learning backend developement in my free time
-- 🔭 I'm currently working on a favorite and password management web application project.
-A way to increase my knowledge of VueJS and Express.
+- 🔭 I'm currently working on a data management solution for an ITC company

 - ⚡ Fun fact about me: The video game Minecraft made me start programming thanks to the programming of plugin for multiplayer server.
 Since then I have never let go of computer science